JPMorgan warns 465,000 card users on data loss after cyber attack

 The warning only affects the bank’s UCard users, not holders of debit cards, credit cards or prepaid Liquid cards.

-Fusco said the bank had not found that any funds were stolen as a result of the breach and that it had no evidence that other crimes have been committed.
-As a result, it was not issuing replacement cards.
+Fusco said the bank has not found that any funds were stolen as a result of the breach and that it has no evidence that other crimes have been committed.
+As a result, it is not issuing replacement cards.

-Connecticut Treasurer Denise Nappier said she was “dismayed” that the bank took two and a half months to notify the state of the problem.

-“JPMorgan Chase has some work to do, not only to assure the holders of its debit cards, but also to restore the state’s confidence in the company’s ability to remain worthy of our continued business,” Nappier said in a statement on Thursday.

-The bank said it didn’t know who was behind the attack, though the Secret Service and FBI were investigating the matter.
+The bank said it does not know who was behind the attack, though the Secret Service and FBI are investigating the matter.

 Businesses and government agencies are increasingly using prepaid cards because they are easier to cash than paper checks.